Baja Guided Caravan

 Playa Norte RV Park.

-Along the way you will stop in El Triunfo for brunch at the Caffe El Triunfo.
+Stop in El Triunfo for brunch at the Caffe El Triunfo.

 Campestre Maranatha